 - Data you give us.
-You may give us information about you by filling in forms on our site https://www.thechelseapsychologyclinic.com (our site) or by corresponding with us by phone, email or otherwise.
+You may give us information about you by filling in forms on our site https://www.thechelseapsychologyclinic.com (our site) or through the questionnaires we ask you to complete, or by corresponding with us by phone, email or otherwise.
 This includes information you provide when you register to use our site, subscribe to any updates, request or receive psychiatric consultation and psychological therapy through our site, participate in social media functions on our site, complete a survey or report a problem with our site.
 The information you give us may include your name, address, email address and phone number, financial and credit card information, personal description and medical history.

 - Data we collect about you.
 With regard to each of your visits to our site we may automatically collect the following data:

 - Technical data, including the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform

 - Data we receive from other sources.
 We may receive data about you from third parties we work closely with (including, without limitation, medical practitioners, business partners, sub-contractors in technical, payment and delivery services, analytics providers, search information providers).